Representability of relatively free affine algebras over a Noetherian ring: The Hiking Theorem for Polynomials

 \subsection{Conclusion of the proof of the Hiking and Canonization Theorems for Polynomials}

 $ $

-{\bf Proof of Theorem~\ref{hikthm7}.} Just iterate the hiking procedure down from $\tilde n$.
+{\bf Proof of the Hiking Theorem for Polynomials (Theorem~\ref{hikthm7}).} Just iterate the hiking procedure down from $\tilde n$.
 (It might well be that the right substitutions to degree $\tilde n$ cancel, cf.~Remark~\ref{dombr}(2), and then we continue to $\tilde n -1$); when we finally get to 1 then we are in the unmixed case, which was handled in \S\ref{nonmixed}. $\square$

 {\bf Proof of the Canonization Theorem for Polynomials (Theorem~\ref{hikthm}).} After finishing the hiking, one obtains the bond (with a nonzero specialization) by replacing~$f$ by $\square$

 \begin{exmpl} Let us run through the hiking procedure, taking We have the full quiver and take the nonidentity $f = x_1 [x_2, x_3]x_4 + x_4[x_2, x_3]x_1^2.$ We denote the second matrix component, as $B = \M[2](K)$,